Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Categorification of GW-invariants and Quantum -theory

-Notice now that the augmented simplicial object (\ref{augmentedgivenbeta}) lives in the full subcategory of derived Deligne-Mumford stacks and due to the finite properties of the Mori cone, for each $\beta_0$ the simplicial object becomes constant after a certain level $k\geq 0$, in which case the diagram is in fact finite.
-We claim that in fact for each $\beta_0$, this is a colimit diagram inside derived Deligne-Mumford stacks.
-The inclusion of Deligne-Mumford stacks inside all derived stacks does not commute with colimits.
-Moreover, not all colimits exist inside Deligne-Mumford stacks.
-However, and thanks to \cite[Thm 6.1]{lurie-dagIX}\footnote{Here one has to show that the theory of derived DM-stacks viewed via the functor of points approach is equivalent to the theory of DM stacks in the sense of \cite{lurie-structuredspaces} using ringed $\infty$-topoi.
+Notice now that the augmented semi-simplicial object (\ref{augmentedgivenbeta}) lives in the full subcategory of derived Deligne-Mumford stacks and due to the finite properties of the Mori cone, for each $\beta_0$ it becomes constant after a certain level $k\geq 0$ (in fact empty, as the moduli of stable maps with two marked points and degree 0 is empty), in which case the diagram is in fact finite.

+We claim that in fact for each $\beta_0$, this augmented semi-simplicial diagram has a colimit inside derived Deligne-Mumford stacks.
+Not all colimits exist inside Deligne-Mumford stacks, however, and thanks to \cite[Thm 6.1]{lurie-dagIX}\footnote{Here one has to show that the theory of derived DM-stacks viewed via the functor of points approach is equivalent to the theory of DM stacks in the sense of \cite{lurie-structuredspaces} using ringed $\infty$-topoi.
 This follows from \cite[Thm 2.4.1]{lurie-structuredspaces} together with the Representability Theorem \cite[2]{lurie-DAGXIV} together with the fact that a map of simplicial commutative rings $f:A\to B$ is \'etale if and only if the map $\mathrm{Spec}^{\text{\'et}}(B)\to \mathrm{Spec}^{\text{\'et}}(A)$ is \'etale .
-We thank Mauro Porta for explaining to us a detailed proof of this result, without using the Representability Theorem.} we know the existence of pushouts along closed immersions.
-We now remark that the stacks $Z_{(d_0,...,d_{k+1})}$ can be organized in a finite diagram where all maps are closed immersions and whose colimit is the same as the realization of the simplicial object $\mathcal{U}(\beta_0)_\bullet$.
+We thank Mauro Porta for explaining to us a detailed proof of this result, without using the Representability Theorem.} we know the existence of pushouts of derived DM-stacks along closed immersions. \\